Folk Magic: Verbal Healing Charms

 Further reading:

 John George Hohman, The Long Lost Friend; a Collection of Mysterious and Invaluable Arts and Remedies for Man as well as Animals, 1846, 1856.
 This same information was orginally published in German under the title, Der Lange Verborgene Freund, which meant "The Long-Hidden Friend."
 In late 19th century reprints, it was titled, Pow-Wows, or The Long Lost Friend.
 The term, "Pow-Wow" appeared nowhere in the text.
-(John George Hohman and his wife Catherine immigrated from Germany to Pennsylvania in 1802 and settled near Reading.
+(John or Johann George Hohman and his wife Catherine immigrated from Germany to Pennsylvania in 1802 and settled near Reading.
 He printed and sold chapbooks, books, and broadsides.
 He was a Roman Catholic German.)

 C. J. S. Thompson, Magic and Healing, The History and Folklore of magical Healing Practices From Herb-lore and Incantations to Rings and Precious Stones 1947.
 Reprint, 1973, 1989.
 The 1989 edition was published by Bell Publishing Company, distributed by Crown Publishers, Inc.